National Family Fund – Unprecedented donations in calls for justice

 During this period we received over 900 single donations, and monthly donors increase from a few dozen to 140+ and thereby ensuring good levels of regular donor income.

-The fund is the first permanent national resource of its kind specifically for those that are affected by deaths in custody.
+The Memorial Family Fund is the first permanent national resource of its kind specifically for those that are affected by deaths in custody.
 It will make small grants available for families and their campaign groups across the United Kingdom to provide practical domestic assistance, to further the work of their own campaigns or to assist them in engaging in a range of other local, regional or national campaigns, events and initiatives.

 Tippa Naphtali (founder of the National Memorial Family Fund) said;